Board of Directors

 David A. Robertson is the winner of the Governor General’s Literary Award, the Beatrice Mosionier Indigenous Writer of the Year Award and the John Hirsch Award for Most Promising Manitoba Writer.
 His books include When We Were Alone (winner of the Governor General’s Award, a finalist for the TD Canadian Children’s Literature Award and a McNally Robinson Best Book for Young People); Will I See? (winner of the Manuela Dias Book Design and Illustration Award, Graphic Novel category); the YA novel Strangers (recipient of the Michael Van Rooy Award for Genre Fiction); and Monsters (a McNally Robinson Best Book for Young People).
 He is also author of the upcoming memoir, Black Water: Family, Legacy, and Blood Memory and the middle-grade fantasy novel, The Barren Grounds.
 David is a member of Norway House Cree Nation.
 He lives in Winnipeg.

 Liz Wreford is Principal Landscape Architect of Public City, a trans-disciplinary design studio in Winnipeg.
 She is a graduate of the University of Manitoba and has professional experience across Canada, the United States and Australia.
 Liz is the landscape architect of well-known Winnipeg winter icons Manitoboggan, Crokicurl, and Hygge House.
 She has taught landscape architecture and environmental design studios at the Universities of Toronto and Manitoba.
 In 2018, Liz founded Building Equality in Architecture Prairies to advance excellence and diversity across city-building professions in central Canada.
-She is co-Executive Director of Storefront Manitoba where she continues her advocacy work in the built environment and the public realm.

 City Council Representative (Voting)